 Our faculty’s research interests span the traditional areas of chemistry — analytical, inorganic, organic, and physical chemistries and biochemistry.
 The department has identified three major research thrusts to address major societal issues in the coming years: energy, sustainability, and public health.

 In addition, our faculty are involved in a range of interdisciplinary efforts with faculty in other departments on campus and at other institutions.
-Interdisciplinary research programs such as the Center for Materials and Information Storage (MINT), provide undergraduate, graduate, and postdoctoral students a chance to become involved in projects that expose them to a wide range of chemical problems.
+Interdisciplinary research programs provide undergraduate, graduate, and postdoctoral students a chance to become involved in projects that expose them to a wide range of chemical problems.

 I am extremely excited about the growth in our department as well as our modern facilities.
 Whether you are a current student, prospective student, or alumnus, or just interested in learning more about our department, I invite you to explore our site.
 In it you will find information on our undergraduate and graduate programs, individual faculty research interests, and current courses, as well as a wealth of other information about our department.